digital-asset/daml/docs/source/concepts/glossary.rst

 A **choice** is something that a `party <#party>`__ can `exercise <#exercise>`__ on a `contract <#contract>`__.
 You write code in the choice body that specifies what happens when the choice is exercised: for example, it could create a new contract.

-Choices give you a way to transform the data in a contract: while the contract itself is immutable, you can write a choice that `archives <#active-contract-archived-contract>`__ the contract and creates a new version of it with updated data.
+Choices give one a way to transform the data in a contract: while the contract itself is immutable, you can write a choice that `archives <#active-contract-archived-contract>`__ the contract and creates a new version of it with updated data.

 A choice can only be exercised by its `controller <#controller>`__.
 Within the choice body, you have the `authorization <#authorization-signing>`__ of all of the contract's `signatories <#signatory>`__.